Understand the Details of Making a Deal on a Used RV.

 - and how well each one holds their price.

-All of this is information available on the web just waiting for you to educate yourself.
+All of this information is available on the web just waiting for you to educate yourself.

 For example: you can set up an account on eBay, and you can then tag and :"watch" other people selling and buying Campers that interest you.